 In a world where things can easily be duplicated and/or altered, we are always at risk of fraud.
 Bitcoin’s immutability guarantees against fraudulent transactions and the possibility of counterfeit bitcoins.

-We can’t say this for gold or fiat currency.
+We can’t say this for gold, fiat currency or other digital assets.

 There are many stories of people buying fake gold, or even corporations and governments making fake gold.

 How much money is in counterfeit notes?
 There is literally billions of dollars of fake currencies floating in the system.

 Bitcoin cannot be counterfeited and no transaction can be deleted once it’s added to the Bitcoin blockchain.